 To understand key trends, Download Sample Report

 The United States is one of the major automotive industries in the world, which contributes at least 3% to the overall gross domestic product (GDP) of the country.
 The country manufactured close to 8.82 million vehicles in 2020, which is about 19% less than the previous year, 2019.
-This decline in manufacturing is mainly due to the COVID-19 pandemic and changes in the supply chains of the automobile industry.
+This decline in manufacturing was mainly due to the COVID-19 pandemic and changes in the supply chains of the automobile industry.

 - As of June 2020, approximately 250 million cars, trucks, and buses in the United States were powered by internal combustion engines using gasoline or diesel fuel.
-With the emergence of electric vehicles, the government has been providing various tax benefits to support the purchase of electric vehicles.
+With the emergence of electric vehicles, the US government has been providing various tax benefits to support the purchase of electric vehicles.